MMMZZZZ/Jellyfin-Migrator/README.md

 	* You need to check for all the columns if they contain paths.
 Some may have a lot of empty entries; in that case it's useful to sort them ascending and descending.
 Then you're sure you don't have missed anything.
 	* Some columns may contain more complex structures in which paths are embedded.
 In particular, this script supports embedded JSON strings and what I'd call "Jellyfin Image Metadata".
 If you search for "Jellyfin Image Metadata" within the script, you can find a comment that explains the format.
 	* You also need to scan the database for IDs that may be used to identify the entries and their relations with other files.
 There's a script for that (see [ID Scanner](#id-scanner).
+* **Careful with your network configuration!** You might want to *not* migrate / overwrite that file, since networking in Docker is quite different than networking under Windows f.ex.
+In my case, I suggest you to keep the `network.xml` file that comes with your fresh Jellyfin Docker installation.
+Path to the file under Windows (once again, you can probably find the file in your case, too): `C:\ProgramData\Jellyfin\Server\config\network.xml`

 ### Configuration